-A rewatch was definitely in order, and how timely that Criterion added it to their streaming channel this month.
-So that means it’s now time to talk about wellness, women’s pain, and how an indie film from 1995 accurately predicted our current cultural obsessions with athleisure, essential oils, elimination diets, vocal fry, The Secret, class and privilege, and pretty much everything else you’ll find on the GOOP website short of a jade yoni egg.
+Seemed like a psychic nudge to talk about how an indie film from 1995 accurately predicted our current cultural obsessions with athleisure, essential oils, elimination diets, vocal fry, The Secret, class and privilege, and pretty much everything else you’ll find on the GOOP website short of a jade yoni egg.

-The 80s materialism of the film feels oddly current, too.
+80s materialism was a dry run for 2000s aspirational content; both trends riding on a high tide of white privilege.
 Many scenes take place inside of sprawling McMansions: Carol White’s home is full of more settees and sectionals and egg-shaped lamps (so many great lamps in this movie) than should fit in any one domicile, trend-driven elements that mirror today’s social media-fueled fixations with fast fashion and home decor.
-Anyone who’s served time in corporate America knows at least five or ten middle managers leveraging this aspirational kind of lifestyle to the very limits of their credit score.
+Anyone who’s served time in corporate America knows at least five or ten middle managers leveraging this retail-driven lifestyle to the very limits of their credit score.

 And still sadly true is that all this splendor is sustained by the fervent, thankless labor of nonwhite people.
 A perpetually humming vacuum is tended by a Latinx maid who never seems to go home; an Asian woman emerges day after day with armfuls of dry cleaning.
 Carol White and her community are as ivory toned as her name, as porcelain as the milk she compulsively drinks.

-Noise and misinformation litter the airways of Safe in much the same way Facebook, Twitter, and cable news feeds pollute our psyches today.
+Noise and misinformation litter the airways of Safe in much the same way Facebook, Twitter, and cable news feeds pollute our psyches with faddish and conspiratorial thinking today.
 Radios and TVs in the film chatter incessantly about pollution, traffic, euthanasia, “holistic” ecology, and end times evangelism.
-In Safe, the word “chemical” is misappropriated over and over as a pejorative term.
-We’ve all observed influencers wrongly equate chemicals with toxins in their Instagram “clean beauty” sponcon.
-We’ve all observed fitness gurus wrongly equate the aesthetics of wellness with the proof of good health.
+In Safe, the word “chemical” is misappropriated over and over as a pejorative term, the same way present-day influencers ignorantly equate the term with toxins in their Instagram “clean beauty” and “clean eating” spon-con, the way modern fitness gurus conflate the aesthetics of wellness with medical confirmation of good health.
 Sub one of today’s hot yoga sessions for Carol’s weekly aerobics class and the studios look the same—both are full of white women, designer leggings, and the belief that this performative fitness is the guarantor of well being.
 It’s all reinforced by a locker room conversation about the merits of personal accountability versus a clean diet and positive affirmations—an argument you are as likely to hear on a podcast today as you were on an episode of Donahue back in 1987.